sorcio/wotto/examples/c/README.md

 ```

 If compilation is successful, clang will create a `hello.wasm` file.
 This is
 it, this is the WebAssembly module.
-You can load it into Rusto, and run the
+You can load it into Wotto, and run the
 `hello` command you have defined.
 If you defined multiple commands, they will
 all be included in the same module.